RedPRL/sml-dependent-lcf/README.md

-The limitation and strictures imposed here are necessary because, rather than building a refiner for a particular logic, we intend to build a refinement which can be used for defining arbitrary logics.
+The limitation and strictures imposed here are necessary because, rather than building a refiner for a particular logic, we intend to build a refinement framework which can be used for defining arbitrary logics.
 As such, our constraints are very different from those that led to the current design of Coq's refiner, and so we have arrived at a different approach.

 ### Nominal LCF